Yuanyuan4666/draft-yang-dhcp-extension/draft-yang-dhcp-extension.md

 Current Practice: Characterized by traditional element management and legacy data forwarding, coupled with manual, static CLI dependencies.

-Target Architecture: Transitioning to an LLM Control Plane equipped with high performance NPUs to execute policy inference and automated orchestration, leveraging decoupled operational skills for configuration and troubleshooting.
+Target Architecture: Transitioning to an intelligent control plane equipped with high performance NPUs to execute policy inference and automated orchestration, leveraging decoupled operational skills for configuration and troubleshooting.

 ## Technical Gap